Who we are

-As our Communications and Fundraising Coordinator, Sam is responsible for elevating the public profile of Standing Voice and raising the vital funds necessary to deliver its life-changing health, education, and community-building initiatives on the ground in Tanzania.
-Sam holds a First Class undergraduate degree in English Literature from the University of Warwick, and a Master’s (with Distinction) from the University of Cambridge.
-He looks to build a long-term career in international development, and believes passionately in the commitment of Standing Voice to promoting social justice and catalysing urgent change.
+As our Communications Manager, Sam is responsible for elevating the public profile of Standing Voice and raising the vital support necessary to deliver its life-changing health, education, and community-building initiatives on the ground in Tanzania.
+He has worked broadly in international advocacy around albinism in Africa, contributing expertise to academic publications and mainstream media reporting around this issue.
+Sam's journey into international development has been informed and sharpened by a background in postcolonial critique, with a First Class undergraduate degree from the University of Warwick, and a Master’s (with Distinction) from the University of Cambridge.

 Anna works at Standing Voice as part of the Project and Fundraising Team.
 She is German-Ugandan and spent most of her childhood in East Africa, which made her acutely aware of social injustices facing many marginalised communities in the region.
 Anna holds a BA in International Studies from Leiden University in the Netherlands, and is currently pursuing an MA in African Studies at SOAS University of London.
 With a great interest in issues facing women’s and children’s rights, Anna is looking to pursue a career in international development.